Mobile security: Electromagnetic waveforms

-Juice Jacking
+Juice jacking

-Juice Jacking is a physical or hardware vulnerability specific to mobile platforms.
-Utilizing the dual purpose of the USB charge port, many devices have been susceptible to having data exfiltrated from, or malware installed onto a mobile device by utilizing malicious charging kiosks set up in public places or hidden in normal charge adapters.
+Juice jacking is a physical or hardware vulnerability specific to mobile platforms.
+Utilizing the dual purpose of the USB charge port, many devices have been susceptible to having data exfiltrated from, or malware installed onto, a mobile device by utilizing malicious charging kiosks set up in public places or hidden in normal charge adapters.

-Jail-breaking and rooting
+Jailbreaking and rooting

-Jailbreaking is also a physical access vulnerability, in which mobile device users initiate to hack into the devices to unlock it, and exploit weaknesses in the operating system.
-Mobile device users take control of their own device by jailbreaking it, and customize the interface by installing applications, change system settings that are not allowed on the devices.
-Thus, allowing to tweak the mobile devices operating systems processes, run programs in the background, thus devices are being expose to variety of malicious attack that can lead to compromise important private data.
+Jailbreaking is also a physical access vulnerability, in which a mobile device user hacks into device to unlock it, exploiting weaknesses in the operating system.
+Mobile device users take control of their own device by jailbreaking it, allowing them to customize the interface by installing applications, change system settings that are not allowed on the devices, tweak OS processes, and run uncertified programs.
+This openness exposes the device to a variety of malicious attacks which can compromise private data.

 Password cracking

-In 2010, researcher from the University of Pennsylvania investigated the possibility of cracking a device's password through a smudge attack (literally imaging the finger smudges on the screen to discern the user's password).
+In 2010, researchers from the University of Pennsylvania investigated the possibility of cracking a device's password through a smudge attack (literally imaging the finger smudges on the screen to discern the user's password).
 The researchers were able to discern the device password up to 68% of the time under certain conditions.
-Outsiders may perform over-the-shoulder on victims, such as watching specific keystrokes or pattern gestures, to unlock device password or passcode.
+Outsiders may perform over-the-shoulder surveillance on victims, such as watching specific keystrokes or pattern gestures, to unlock device password or passcode.

 Malicious software (malware)

-As smartphones are a permanent point of access to the internet (mostly on), they can be compromised as easily as computers with malware.
+As smartphones are a permanent point of access to the Internet (they are often turned on), they can be compromised with malware as easily as computers.
 A malware is a computer program that aims to harm the system in which it resides.
-Mobile malware variants have increased by 54% in the year 2017.

 Trojans, worms and viruses are all considered malware.
-A trojan is a program that is on the smartphone and allows external users to connect discreetly.
+A Trojan is a program on a device that allows external users to connect discreetly.
 A worm is a program that reproduces on multiple computers across a network.
 A virus is a malicious software designed to spread to other computers by inserting itself into legitimate programs and running programs in parallel.

-However, it must be said that the malware is far less numerous and important to smartphones as they are to computers.
+Malware is far less numerous and serious to smartphones as it is to computers.
 Nonetheless, recent studies show that the evolution of malware in smartphones have rocketed in the last few years posing a threat to analysis and detection.
+In 2017, mobile malware variants increased by 54%.